 🪄 Tips and Tricks

-- Use freshly grated Parmesan Reggiano – Pre-shredded cheese doesn't have the flavor and won’t melt as well, and you want that smooth texture.
+- Use freshly grated Parmigiano Reggiano - Pre-shredded cheese doesn't have the flavor and won't melt as well, and you'll want that smooth texture.

-- Stir occasionally – Unlike traditional risotto, you don’t need to babysit the pot, but giving it a good mix every few minutes prevents sticking.
+- Stir occasionally - You don't need to babysit the pot, but giving it a good mix every few minutes prevents sticking.

-- Adjust the consistency – If it gets too thick, splash in a little extra broth or milk.
+- Adjust the consistency - If it gets too thick, add a little extra water, broth or milk.

 - Season at the end - Parmesan adds plenty of salt, so taste before adding more.